 This is a basic course in astronomy dealing with the historical development of astronomy, the elements of positional astronomy, the solar system, stars and galaxies and cosmology.
 The course meets for three hours of lecture and one laboratory period per week.
+A student must pass the laboratory portion of any science course to pass the entire course.
 Annually, Fall.